 Schrems calls on EU authorities to intervene in ‘Kafkaesque’ DPC case

-Austrian privacy campaigner Max Schrems has claimed there was “secret co-operation” between Facebook and the Irish Data Protection Commissioner on the social networking giant’s approach to strict European data protection laws.
+Austrian privacy campaigner Max Schrems has claimed there was “secret co-operation” between Facebook and the Irish Data Protection Commissioner (DPC) on the social networking giant’s approach to strict European data-protection laws.

 He also accused the commissioner of operating a go-slow on his privacy complaint against Facebook.

-Two years after filing a fresh claim under new EU data protection rules (GDPR), Mr Schrems has written to other EU regulators to intervene in the “Kafkaesque” proceedings in Ireland.
+Two years after filing a fresh claim under new European Union data-protection rules (GDPR), Mr Schrems has written to other EU regulators to intervene in the “Kafkaesque” proceedings in Ireland.

-In a statement, the DPC dismissed Mr Schrems allegation of secret co-operation.
-Graham Doyle, Deputy Commissioner with the DPC, said the office had held no “secret meetings” with Facebook.
+In a statement, the DPC dismissed Mr Schrems’s allegation of secret co-operation.
+Graham Doyle, deputy commissioner with the DPC, said the office had held no “secret meetings” with Facebook.

-At the core of Mr Schrem’s argument are ten meetings held between the DPC and Facebook in advance of new data protection laws being introduced in May of 2018, as well as a white paper supplied by the company to the DPC.
+At the core of Mr Schrems’s argument are 10 meetings held between the DPC and Facebook in advance of new data-protection laws introduced in May 2018, as well as a White Paper supplied by the company to the DPC.

 Mr Schrems claims that at the same time the GDPR came into force, Facebook changed the legal basis on which it relies when processing user data, changing from a reliance on consent to an “alleged contract”.